syncfusion-content/flutter-docs/Flutter/slider/interval.md

 ![Step size support](images/interval/step-size-support.gif)

-## Discrete selection for date value
+## Discrete selection for date values

 You can move the thumb in discrete manner for date values using the [`stepDuration`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/stepDuration.html) property in the slider.